Soda-xyz/slowfall/README_ENV.md

 - APP_SECURITY_AZURE_KEYVAULT_FAIL_FAST — Backend (optional).
 Controls whether the backend should fail startup if Key Vault cannot be reached; default behavior depends on application configuration.

+- APP_SECURITY_AZURE_KEYVAULT_CREDENTIALS_SECRET_NAME — Backend (required).
+Name of the Key Vault Secret containing the credentials for the backend service.

 CI / GitHub Actions secrets (used by the deploy pipeline only)